“Help us to be always hopeful

 Types of Therapy

 I welcome you to this journey of awareness, insight, and self-compassion.
-I am booking new clients in mid-July now.
+I am booking new clients in mid-August now.
 During this time of COVID precautions, I am offering only telephone sessions.

 The fee for a 50-minute session is $140 +HST.